-A safety spring must be in place on the wheel nut throughout the event and must be replaced after each wheel change.
-These springs must be painted fluorescent red or orange.
+- 12.5.1 A safety spring must be in place on the wheel nut throughout the event and must be replaced after each wheel change.
+These springs must be painted dayglo red or orange. - 12.5.2 Wheel nuts may only have flat, plane or cylindrical surfaces in contact with rims.